FCLM/PS2-Scrims-Script/README.md

 $ node bin/www
 ```

-Once this is done, navigate to localhost:3001/admin
-From there you can control the script as long as you have the password set correctly.
+Then navigate to localhost:3001/admin from there you can control the script as long as you have the password set correctly.

 Created by FCLM - DylanNZ, Mononz, Dalordish